zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 dedicated task which starts automatically.
 However, it might not be available if multithreading is disabled.
 It can also be disabled by unsetting :kconfig:option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`.
-In that case, logging can be controlled using API defined in :zephyr_file:`include/zephyr/logging/log_ctrl.h`.
+In that case, logging can be controlled using the API defined in :zephyr_file:`include/zephyr/logging/log_ctrl.h`.
 Logging must be initialized before it can be used.
-Optionally, user can provide function which returns timestamp value.
+Optionally, the user can provide a function which returns the timestamp value.
 If not provided, :c:macro:`k_cycle_get` or :c:macro:`k_cycle_get_32` is used for timestamping.
-:c:func:`log_process` function is used to trigger processing of one log message (if pending).
-Function returns true if there is more messages pending.
+The :c:func:`log_process` function is used to trigger processing of one log message (if pending), and returns true if there are more messages pending.
-However, it is recommended to use macro wrappers (:c:macro:`LOG_INIT` and :c:macro:`LOG_PROCESS`) which handles case when logging is disabled.
+However, it is recommended to use macro wrappers (:c:macro:`LOG_INIT` and :c:macro:`LOG_PROCESS`) which handle the case where logging is disabled.

-Following snippet shows how logging can be processed in simple forever loop.
+The following snippet shows how logging can be processed in simple forever loop.

 .. code-block:: c